valitas/SGPvP/README.md

 **Firefox users: please note that the Greasemonkey version is now deprecated**, it will not be supported or updated any more.
 Firefox users should remove it and install the version from Mozilla Add-ons.

-# This fork of the original extension has not yet been approved by the Pardus developers!
-Use at your own risk!